A theory of learning data statistics in diffusion models, from easy to hard: Introduction

 Our \textbf{main experimental contribution} is a demonstration of distributional simplicity bias in standard U-net based denoisers trained in a denoising diffusion paradigm on an image modeling task, see \cref{fig:loss-traj} and \cref{sec:experiment}.
 Specifically, we find for the first $\approx 10^3$ steps of training, a U-Net trained to denoise CIFAR10 images achieves the same test loss on the CIFAR10 test set as it does on samples from a Gaussian distribution that have the same mean and covariance as the CIFAR10 images.
 In other words, the denoiser only relies on pair-wise correlations between pixels to denoise images up to that point in training.
 Only after about $10^3$ steps of SGD, the network starts to exploit the higher-order correlations between pixels, which is evidenced by the lower loss of the denoiser on real images, where such correlations are present, than on the Gaussian surrogate model.
 We discuss this experiment in more detail in \cref{sec:experiment}.

 How can we describe this distributional simplicity bias theoretically?
-While several works have examined the dynamics of score denoising in simplified models \citep{li2024understandinggeneralizabilitydiffusionmodels, bonnaire_why_2025, george_analysis_2025, merger_generalization_2025, wang2025analytical}, they either consider random feature denoisers or model data as drawn from a Gaussian distribution, and hence cannot account for genuine feature learning of higher-order input correlations.
+While several works have examined the dynamics of score denoising in simplified models \citep{li2024understandinggeneralizabilitydiffusionmodels, bonnaire_why_2025, george_analysis_2025, merger_generalization_2025, wang2025analytical}, they either consider random feature denoisers, model data as drawn from a Gaussian distribution, or characterize an inductive bias toward Gaussian/linear denoisers during generalization \citep{li2024understandinggeneralizabilitydiffusionmodels}, and hence cannot account for genuine feature learning of higher-order input correlations.
 Feature learning in non-linear autoencoders, arguably the simplest class of denoiser neural networks, on a reconstruction task was analysed by \citet{refinetti2022dynamics, cui2023high}.
 More recently, \citet{cui2024analysis, cui2025a} extended this approach to analyse the learning dynamics of auto-encoders trained in a diffusion paradigm at linear sample complexity.
 Here, we instead characterise the learning dynamics in a solvable model of the learning dynamics of score diffusion by identifying a key invariant that governs the sample complexity at which a denoising diffusion model recovers information carried by pair-wise and higher-order correlations, going beyond linear sample complexity.